inbalapt/ChatApp-Client/README.md

 * node.js
 * react-router-dom
 * @microsoft/signalr
+these installations should be in the app directory.
 ## What our chat do?
 We created chat, which support sharing text messages by using server.
 ### How should i use the chat?